 Automating insurance submission triage

 Applying artificial intelligence technologies such as natural language processing (NLP) and machine learning can help change that equation.
 Such technologies make it possible to largely automate commercial underwriting triage processes.
-With the proper tools, you can train automation models such to look for and identify the same sorts of things your employees do in order to classify documents and extract relevant data.
+With the proper tools, you can train such automation models to look for and identify the same sorts of things your employees do in order to classify documents and extract relevant data.

 Let’s consider the classify and unbundle step in the triage process.
 Normally, an associate would look at a broker submission email and open the PDF attachment.
 After looking at each component, the associate can discern an ACORD form from a statement of value, custom form or the like.